 More info: Vital Basic

 Tyrell N6 by U-He

 Before Surge was a free synthesizer, there was Tyrell N6.
-If you asked us what our favorite free VST synth was until Surge became open-source, this absolute gem of a synth would be the answer.
+If you asked us what our favorite free VST synth was until Surge became open-source, this synth gem would be the answer.
 Tyrell N6 was developed by Urs Heckmann, the DSP programming maestro behind virtual synth classics like Zebra2 and Diva.

-The instrument comes with over 500 presets, and there are dozens of free sound banks available online.
+The instrument comes with over 500 presets, and dozens of free sound banks are available online.
 Check out the download area on U-He’s website to download a bunch of free presets for Tyrell N6, one of the best free synths in the world.

 More info: Tyrell N6

 Zebralette by U-He